Gastric Sleeve Surgery Cost and Procedure Information

 - Post-operative pain

 Your surgeon will make every effort to ensure that none of these complications occur.
 It is also important that you follow your surgeon's specific guidance before and after surgery.
-This helps to further reduce the likelihood of gastric sleeve risks and complications.
+This helps further to reduce the likelihood of gastric sleeve risks and complications.
 If you have any questions about the risks, you surgeon will be happy to answer them for you.

 Here are some common gastric sleeve FAQs that people ask.
 We hope that they help to answer some of the questions that you may have.

 Are the results of a gastric sleeve permanent?

 How long the results of your gastric sleeve last will depend on the effort you are willing to put in to maintaining a healthy lifestyle after the surgery.
 A healthy diet and regular exercise are important to encourage and maintain weight loss.
 The size of your new stomach can be increased due to stretching if you do not adhere to a healthy, balanced lifestyle.